The Bible: In the Beginning...: Casting

-Ava Gardner was reluctant at first to play the part of Sarah, but after Huston talked her into it, she accepted.
+Ava Gardner was reluctant at first to play the part of Sarah, but after John Huston talked her into it, she accepted.
 She later explained why she accepted the role:

-He (Huston) had more faith in me than I did myself.
-Now I'm glad I listened, for it is a challenging role and a very demanding one.
-I start out as a young wife and age through various periods, forcing me to adjust psychologically to each age.
-It is a complete departure for me and most intriguing.
-In this role, I must create a character, not just play one.

-Anglo-Persian actress Zoe Sallis, who was cast as Hagar, was originally known as Zoe Ishmail, until Huston decided that she change her name because of its similarity to the name of Ishmael, her character's son.
+Anglo-Persian actress Zoe Sallis, who was cast as Hagar, was originally known as Zoe Ishmail, until Huston decided that she change her name because of its similarity to the name of Ishmael, her character's son, played by Luciano Conversi.

 Ulla Bergryd was an anthropology student living in Gothenburg, Sweden when she was discovered by a talent scout, who photographed her in a museum there, and then promptly hired to play Eve.
 In an interview for The Pittsburgh Press, Bergryd recalled the experience:

-I was especially surprised by the fact that I started to work four days after signing a contract.
-Although I've always been interested in movies and the theater, I'd never seen any actual shooting, and it was all very exciting.

 Huston originally considered Alec Guinness (who was unavailable) and Charlie Chaplin (who declined) for the part of Noah until he finally decided to play it himself.

 The film marks the debut of Italian actress Anna Orso, who portrays the role of Shem's wife.
 It also introduced Franco Nero to American audiences; Nero, who was working as the film's still photographer, was hired by Huston for the role of Abel due to his handsome features.
-At the time, Nero could not speak English, and Huston gave him recordings of Shakespeare with which to study.
+At the time, Nero could not speak English, and Huston gave him recordings of William Shakespeare with which to study.

+Moelwyn Merchant (credited as "W. M. Merchant") was a theological and historical consultant for the film.